Shih Tzu Temperament & Personality Guide

 Alertness and Guarding

 Breed-aware care means adjusting your monitoring based on known risks — not waiting for symptoms that may indicate advanced disease.
-Watch for early signs of brachycephalic syndrome, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Shih Tzus are prone to.
+Watch for early signs of brachycephalic syndrome, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Shih Tzus are prone to.

 Veterinary Care Schedule for Shih Tzus